 - USB Token

 - X.509 Certificate

 If you use LogMeOnce for free, you may only choose between Email and Google Authenticator.
-But subscribe to any paid LogMeOnce Password Management Suite, you can unlock all options.
+The Professional plan users get SMS and email messages, voice call, and Google Authenticator 2FA.

-However, only Family plan owners enjoy unlimited SMS and voice call credits.
-Professional and Ultimate users get 10 and 50 free credits every month, respectively, but more credits are available for purchase.
+However, Family plan owners can't enjoy the SMS and voice call credits.
+Professional and Ultimate users get 10 and 30 free credits every month, respectively, but more credits are available for purchase.

 Paying LogMeOnce users can set up at least three layers of authentication that can frustrate even the most determined cyber thieves.

 If you use any third-party cloud platform, LogMeOnce can shred and encrypt your data stored there with your own AES key.

 As a LogMeOnce Password Management Suite Premium user, your limit is just 1MB.
 But you can easily increase this to 1GB by upgrading to the Professional plan or to 10GB by switching to either the Ultimate or Family plan.